brian-rose/atm320-thermodynamics/syllabus.md

 Students may hand in their work on paper at the beginning of class, or electronically via Brightspace.
 Either way, students are responsible for making sure that their work is **legible** and **clearly communicated**.

-We will provide substantial guidance on the principes of physical problem solving, and hold students to a high standard of clarity.
+We will provide substantial guidance on the principes of physical problem solving, and **hold students to a high standard of clarity**.

 Both the TA and instructor will hold regular office hours each week for help outside of class time.